tbnobody/OpenDTU-docs/docs/firmware/faq.md

 ??? question "Why get the daily yield values sometimes reset to zero at the evening?"

     The values are reset if the inverter restarts.
 At some (cloudy) evenings it can occur that the brightness fluctuates heavily during the dusk.
-This could lead to multiple restarts of the inverter and therefor zeros in the production values.
+This could lead to multiple restarts of the inverter and therefore zeros in the production values.
 You can enable the **Yield Day Correction** in the inverter settings.

 ??? question "OpenDTU shows wrong/unrealistic or just missing values"